colinmford/font-production-project-template-glyphs/README.md

 # Font Production Project Template (For Glyphs)
 Replace this Readme with info about your project!

 Note: This template is for Glyphs.
-As of Oct 2021, Glyphs 3 support is still currently in progress (see [GlyphsLib](https://github.com/googlefonts/glyphsLib)), so use caution.
+GlyphsLib is an unofficial tool to generate Glyphs files outside of GlyphsApp (see [GlyphsLib](https://github.com/googlefonts/glyphsLib)).
+It might not cover all use cases, so use caution.

 ## Commands
 ### Starting a local development environment